 |Money Circulations in the market increases||Money Circulations in the market decreases|

 |Demand for goods & services increase||Demand for goods & services decrease|

-|Interest rate decrease leads to a rise in the price of services and goods||Inflation decrease leads to falling of price of services and goods|
+|Interest rate decrease leads to a rise in the price of services and goods||Inflation decrease leads to a fall in the price of services and goods|

-Inflation effect price of goods and services and these prices are very important for the customer as well for the seller as they want secure inflation where prices are stable or if in case it increases it should increase gradually.
-The purchasing power of their currency should not effect.
+Inflation affects price of goods and services and these prices are very important for the customer as well for the seller as they want secure inflation where prices are stable or if in case it increases it should increase gradually.
+The purchasing power of their currency should not affect.
 Price stability is very much needed for a healthy economy.
 Considering this interest rate is decided.
 As to control inflation interest rate needed to change after a regular interval to maintain a healthy economy.
-Inflation vs Interest rate has a vital role in a market it helps the investor to calculate how much return his investment need to make maintain his standard of living and investor invests in a product that gives return more than of inflation.
+Inflation vs Interest rate has a vital role in a market it helps the investor to calculate how much return his investment needs to make maintain his standard of living and investor invests in a product that gives return more than of inflation.

-This has a been a guide to the Inflation vs Interest rate.
+This has been a guide to the Inflation vs Interest rate.
 Here we also discuss the relationship between inflation and interest rates with infographics and comparison table.
 You may also have a look at the following articles –